 Meeting Admission Requirements

-Prior to enrolling in an ADN program, you must verify that you meet the admission requirements.
+Prior to enrolling in an associate degree in nursing program, you must verify that you meet the admission requirements.
 At University of the Cumberlands, our admission requirements for the ADN degree include:

 Applying to Accredited ADN Programs

-Once you have verified you meet the admission requirements for the ADN degree program, you then want to begin researching the accredited ADN programs near you.
+Once you have verified you meet the admission requirements for the associate degree in nursing program, you then want to begin researching the accredited programs near you.
 According to the National League for Nursing Commission for Nursing Education Accreditation, accreditation is essentially a form of quality assurance, and it gives you the confidence to know you are investing in a valuable degree program that aligns with industry standards and best practices.

 At University of the Cumberlands, we are proud to offer an ADN degree program that has been accredited by the Commission on Collegiate Nursing Education.